MintMCP

 MintMCP:

-• OAuth 2.0, SAML, and SSO integration
+• OAuth 2.0, SAML, SSO, and SCIM-driven RBAC

-• Automatic OAuth wrapping for MCP servers
+• OAuth brokering for stdio and hosted MCP servers

-• Shared and per-user authentication models
+• Shared, per-user, and per-agent authentication models

 • Centralized access control without code changes